Skip to main content

 FAQs

-Commonly asked questions and references to data sources used on this website.
+Commonly asked questions about e-cigarettes and vaping, and references to data sources used on this website.

-How can I keep my child safe from e-cigarettes?
+How can I keep my child safe from vapes?

 Talk to them about e-cigarettes early on… Just as you might talk to young people about alcohol and other drugs, or keeping safe on the internet, it’s a good idea to include e-cigarettes as part of that conversation.
 Ask your child to research e-cigarettes together as you both may not know a lot about e-cigarettes.
 There’s lots of useful information on this site and links to other resources.